 Another wonderful book about dovecotes in the south of France is in publication and available.
 It was recently published by M. Lucien and is full of colored pictures of many dovecotes located there.
 We highly recommend this book and would use it ourselves when visiting the area.
 You can learn more about this book at http://www.pigeonniers-en-midipyrenees.fr

 The web pages are laid out as a day by day road trip, which more than coincidentally, is how it actually played out.
 Clicking on the pictures and map icons throughout the site nearly always will present you with a large scale image in a new window for a really good look and to compare with other dovecote pictures on the site. .
 The in line links also present you with expanded photographs covered in the text, but rather than opening in a new page or tab are in line, so using your back button will bring you back to where you left off.
 This is a rather long and rewarding trip circumnavigating Brittany, with a few other parts of France thrown in, since we started and ended at the airport in Paris.
 To whet one’s appetite, we will construct a quick trip of our favorite finds within the main site that provides the rich full flavor and variation without the calories.
 This quick tour set will be developed concomitantly with the site as we proceed on our journey over the next few weeks.
-When it becomes available just use the quick step icon Quick step icon to Lillemer to take you to the next site along the way or just follow the day calendar along for the full course..
-So now, off we go to day one visiting environs around the DeGaulle Airport. proceed to the next page.
+When it becomes available just use the quick step icon to take you to the next site along the way or just follow the day calendar along for the full course..
+So now, off we go to day one visiting environs around the DeGaulle Airport.

 Map Maneuvers